near/docs/docs/tutorials/rainbow-bridge-frontend.md

 </center>

-Select Connect and choose MetaMask, you may need to grant access to this application so check your browser extension.
-If you have another wallet then use WalletConnect and scan the QR Code
+- Select Connect and choose MetaMask, you may need to grant access to this application so check your browser extension.
+If you have another wallet then use WalletConnect and scan the QR Code.

 <center>